phibkro/informatics-notes/src/content/docs/kompendium/Computer Science/Working in a team.md

+---
-# Working in a team
+title: Working in a team
+---

 [Agile](Agile%20development%20methodology.md)